cesars-pizza/All-Version-Minecraft-Server/ISSUES.md

 This is an outline of issues with specific clients.

+## Java Edition Alpha v1.2.3_04

+Same as Java Edition Alpha v1.2.0.

+This version can't be distinguished from Java Edition Alpha v1.2.3, resulting in plots made in this version showing incorrectly on plot info.

+## Java Edition Alpha v1.2.3_02

+Same as Java Edition Alpha v1.2.0.

+This version can't be distinguished from Java Edition Alpha v1.2.3, resulting in plots made in this version showing incorrectly on plot info.

+## Java Edition Alpha v1.2.3_01

+Same as Java Edition Alpha v1.2.0.

+This version can't be distinguished from Java Edition Alpha v1.2.3, resulting in plots made in this version showing incorrectly on plot info.

+## Java Edition Alpha v1.2.3

+Same as Java Edition Alpha v1.2.0.

+## Java Edition Alpha v1.2.2

+Same as Java Edition Alpha v1.2.0.

 ## Java Edition Alpha v1.2.1_01

 Same as Java Edition Alpha v1.2.0.